houseabsolute/ci-perl-helpers/README.md

     limitations in Azure, you must set this parameter to **an array** containing the list of partition numbers.
 So for four partitions you would write `coverage_partitions: [1, 2, 3, 4]`.
+  * `publish_coverage_artifact` - If this is a true value then the raw output from `Devel::Cover` will be published as a build artifact.
+This is disabled by default because some test suites generate incredibly enormous numbers of coverage files, which take a very long time to publish.
   * `include_*` - There are a number of parameters to control exactly what Perls and what platforms are tested.
 All of these are `true` by default.
     * `include_5_30`